 Following that, he joined up with his grandson, Jotaro, in order to put a stop to the revived Dio Brando.
 His role during these events was more or less a supporting part, though he did get a few moments to himself.

-His final appearance was during the events of Diamond is not Crash
+His final appearance was during the events of Diamond is Unbreakable

 , where he met his biological son Josuke and adopted the child known as Achtung Baby (later christened Shizuka Joestar).Being the◊ 2nd most prominent◊ JoJo◊ in the series, his appearance greatly varies◊